What Is a Magazine Feature Story?

 Style: News stories tend to be to the point, delivering its reporting in straightforward facts, whereas features use more of a storytelling style.

 Length: While news stories can be long, usually they're short, only a couple of hundred words.
 Feature stories are longer, often 1,000 to 2,000 words, sometimes more.

 Format: Because news stories are shorter and designed to inform, they deliver the purpose of the article in the first lines, indicating the "who, what, when, where, and how" of the topic.
 A feature, written like a story, can take its time to get to the point of the article.

 The important component that separates a feature story from the hard news is that features humanize events and issues rather than just reciting facts.

 While features can be found in newspapers and online publications, they're usually associated with magazines, where they're commonly found in the middle section known as the "feature well."

 Like a newspaper feature, a magazine feature is delivered in a style that is more entertaining or thought-provoking, weaving a story, even when delivering the news.

 Features can come in a variety of formats including how-to, profiles, interviews, behind the scenes, and color pieces that shed light on a topic.

 How to Write a Feature

-The idea behind a feature is to go one step further: You’re not just telling your reader what happened.
-You’re explaining why it’s important, who is affected and presenting the big picture.
+The idea behind a feature is to go one step further over simply delivering news.
+You’re not just telling your reader what happened, you’re explaining why it’s important, who is affected and presenting the big picture.